University of Gothenburg

 Monday Meetings

-Every Monday at 08:45 GGBC members have the opportunity to meet.
-These weekly meetups alternate between a presentation, and chats over coffee: both options giving valuable opportunities to meet and discuss topics important to our work.
+Every Monday at 08:45 GGBC members have the opportunity to meet in Natrium.
+These weekly meetups alternate between a presentation, and chats over coffee: both options give valuable opportunities to meet and discuss topics important to our work.

-The bi-monthly talks, enable GGBC member to present on a current project.
-Afterwards we discuss and give feedback, making use of the various expertise within our network.
+The bi-monthly presentations are hybrid and enable GGBC members to present on a current project.
+Afterwards, we discuss and give feedback, using the various expertise within our network to help with any challenges the researcher maybe facing, or inspiration for new approaches.
 The topics of the presentations range from systematics to ecosystem services in urban environments, from elephants to bromeliads, but all with biodiversity as a common denominator.

 Are you a GGBC member and would you like to present?
 Let info@ggbc.gu.se know.